Astro-FLab/MarketFlight/MarketFlight/README.md

 ### marketflight/users/:user_id

 GET - Get an user
-PUT - Update an user
+PUT - Update an user //Later
-DELETE - Delete an user
+DELETE - Delete an user //later, hard(what do we do if the user have orders ?)

-### marketflight/users/:user_id/flights
+### marketflight/users/:user_id/orders

-GET - Get all flights for an given user
+GET - Get all orders for an given user

 ## ORDERS

 ### marketflight/orders

 GET - Get all orders
-POST - Create an order
+POST - Create an order //return -1 if not enough seat

 ### marketflight/orders/:order_id

 GET - Get an order
-PUT - Update an order
+PUT - Update an order //Later
-DELETE - Delete an order
+DELETE - Delete an order //Later

 ### market